-Not any, but abide the change of time, Quake in the present winter's state, and wish That warmer days would come.
-In these fear'd hopes, I barely gratify your love; they failing, I must die much your debtor.
+Not any, but abide the change of time, Quake in the present winter's state and wish That warmer days would come: in these sear'd hopes, I barely gratify your love; they failing, I must die much your debtor.

 Your very goodness and your company O'erpays all I can do.
-By this, your king Hath heard of great Augustus.
-Caius Lucius Will do's commission throughly; and I think He'll grant the tribute, send the arrearages, Or look upon our Romans, whose remembrance Is yet fresh in their grief.
+By this, your king Hath heard of great Augustus: Caius Lucius Will do's commission throughly: and I think He'll grant the tribute, send the arrearages, Or look upon our Romans, whose remembrance Is yet fresh in their grief.

-I do believe.
+I do believe,

-Statist though I am none, nor like to be,

-That this will prove a war; and you shall hear

-The legions now in Gallia sooner landed

-In our not-fearing Britain than have tidings

-Of any penny tribute paid.
-Our countrymen

-Are men more order'd than when Julius Caesar

-Smil'd at their lack of skill, but found their courage

-Worthy his frowning at.
-Their discipline,

-Now wing-led with their courages, will make known

-To their approvers they are people such

-That mend upon the world.

-[Enter IACHIMO.]
+Statist though I am none, nor like to be, That this will prove a war; and you shall hear The legions now in Gallia sooner landed In our not-fearing Britain than have tidings Of any penny tribute paid.
+Our countrymen Are men more order'd than when Julius Caesar Smiled at their lack of skill, but found their courage Worthy his frowning at: their discipline, Now mingled with their courages, will make known To their approvers they are people such That mend upon the world.

+Enter IACHIMO

-See! lachimo!
+See!
+Iachimo!